 Alarm Descriptor: Each alarm or point change shall include that point’s English language description, and the time and date of occurrence.
 In addition to the alarm’s descriptor and the time and date, the user shall be able to print, display and store an alarm message to more fully describe the alarm condition or direct operator response.

 Alarm Prioritization: The software shall allow users to define the handling and routing of each alarm by their assignment to discrete priority levels.
 A minimum of five priority levels shall be provided.
 For each priority level, users shall have the ability to enable or disable an audible tone whenever an alarm is reported and whenever an alarm returns to normal condition.
 Users shall have the ability to manually inhibit alarm reporting for each individual alarm and for each priority level.
-Contractor shall coordinate with the USPS on establishing alarm priority definitions.
+Coordinate with the USPS on establishing alarm priority definitions.
 Alarm Level 1 Life Safety (i.e. smoke detector), Level 2 Critical (i.e. controller failure), Level 3 Abnormal (i.e. out-of-range temperature), Level 4 Energy Waste - where applicable (i.e. fighting valves), Level 5 Maintenance Message (i.e. runtime monitor, filter status).

 Alarm Report Routing: Each alarm priority level shall be associated with a unique user-defined list of operator devices including any combination of local or remote workstations, printers and workstation disk files.
 All alarms associated with a given priority level shall be routed to all operator devices on the user-defined list associated with that priority level.
 For each priority level, alarms shall be automatically routed to a default operator device in the event that alarms are unable to be routed to any operator device assigned to the priority level.